sddeno/Citadel-Shopping-app/README.md

+# Citadel

+## Overview
 I created Citadel shopping native iOS app from scratch with the sole purpose of facing and tackling challenges that comes at every step of the way.
-Citadel is a complete Realtime app.
+Citadel  is a cutting-edge Native iOS App built for scalability, reliability, and peak performance.
+This robust application offers a seamless and intuitive user experience, providing users with powerful features to enhance their shopping journey.
-My aim was to create an app which is reliable and scalable.
-Also focused on performance of the app involving fixing memory leaks, loading of UI as per user's demand and interaction.
+My aim was to create an app which is reliable, scalable, performant so much to be admissable for an high scaled business enterprise.

-1. Features
+## Key Features
-- Signup & Login  - with Google, Email password, as Anonymous
+### Signup & Login  - with Google, Email password, as Anonymous
-- Add email with Google or Email password if user is authenticated as anonymous
+### Add email with Google or Email password if user is authenticated as anonymous
-- Filter Products - loading based on selection of Filter
+### Filter Products - loading based on selection of Filter
-- Add to Cart
+### Add to Cart
-- Add to Favourite
+### Add to Favourite
-- User Profile
+### User Profile
-- Checkout with Razorpay payment
+### Checkout with Razorpay payment

+## Key Features Description
+### Authentication Options
+- Login with Google: Enjoy a quick and secure login using your Google credentials.
+- Email/Password Authentication: Create an account or log in with your email and password for a personalized experience.
+- Anonymous Login: For users valuing privacy, Citadel  allows seamless anonymous access without compromising functionality.

+## Shopping Experience
+- Product Discovery: Explore an extensive product catalog presented in a visually appealing and user-friendly interface.
+- Cart Management: Effortlessly add desired products to your shopping cart with a simple tap.
+- Favorites: Mark your favorite products and easily access them for a personalized shopping experience.

+## Secure Checkout
+- Razorpay Integration: Enjoy a secure and seamless checkout experience with Razorpay, supporting a variety of payment options.
+- Card Payments: Pay with confidence using major cards such as Visa, MasterCard, Rupay, and more.
+- Netbanking: Seamlessly complete transactions through various net banking options.
+- Wallets: Utilize popular wallets including Freecharge, Mobikwik, Airtel Payments Bank, Jio Money, and more.
+- PayLater Options: Experience flexibility with PayLater services such as Amazon Pay, ePayLater, Kotak Mahindra Bank, and others.

+### Scalable Architecture: Citadel  is engineered to scale effortlessly, ensuring a smooth experience for users, regardless of the demand.
+### Reliability: Trust in a stable and reliable platform that consistently delivers optimal performance.
+### Comprehensive Authentication: From personalized logins to anonymous browsing, Citadel  provides a flexible authentication system catering to diverse user preferences.
+### Complete Shopping Suite: Explore, add to cart, mark favorites, and securely checkout—all in one seamless app.

-2. Learnings
+# Learnings
-- Technologies
+## Technologies
   - Swift 5.0
   - SwiftUI
   - Combine